PDXostc/rvi_big_data_ios/API.md

     "command": "ERROR",
     "error": "error_message",
     "orig_command": "<SIGNALS|SIGNAL_DESCRIPTOR|HISTORY>"
-    "signal": <signal_if_available>
+    "signalName": <signal_if_available>
 }
 ```

 Possible errors:
 - A vehicle_id doesn't exist for any command, except for the status request, which entire purpose is to find out if the vehicle_id exits.
 This error probably shouldn't happen, because I'll always be making a vehicle status request with any vehicle_id to confirm this, but it's still a possibility.

-- A signal_descriptor request is made for a signal that doesn't exist or the request is made for a signal that doesn't have description information.
+- A signal_descriptor request is made for a signalName that doesn't exist or the request is made for a signalName that doesn't have description information.

-- A history request is made for a signal that doesn't exist.
+- A history request is made for a signalName that doesn't exist.

-- A subscribe/unsubscribe is made for a signal that doesn't exist.
+- A subscribe/unsubscribe is made for a signalName that doesn't exist.
 I don't think we need to send an error in this case, though, do we?
 If you want to, I'll just log it then ignore it most likely.